ansible/ansible/docsite/latest/rst/playbooks2.rst

     ansible hostname.example.com -m setup

+Tip: Sometimes you'll get back a variable that's a string and you'll want to do a comparison on it.
+You can do this like so:

+    tasks:
+      - shell: echo "only on Red Hat 6, derivatives, and later"
+        when: ansible_os_family == "RedHat" and ansible_lsb.major_version|int >= 6

 Variables defined in the playbooks or inventory can also be used.

 If a required variable has not been set, you can skip or fail using Jinja2's